Pharmacy residency location

 Lexi Schneider-Smith, PharmD, BCCCP

-Lexi is an Emergency Medicine clinical pharmacist and preceptor for the Career Development/Leadership rotation and assists with the Emergency Medicine rotation.
+Lexi is an inpatient clinical pharmacist at Medical Center of the Rockies (MCR) and preceptor for the Career Development/Leadership rotation.

-When she isn’t providing antimicrobial stewardship in the ED, Lexi enjoys hanging out with her family (including two fur babies), practicing yoga, and is an avid nap enthusiast.
+When not at work, you can find Lexi hanging out with her family (including two fur babies), practicing yoga, or painting.

 Morganne Smyth, PharmD, BCPS